 "travel light, live light, spread the light, be the light."

-misty mountains and rugged coastlines, camping, hitchhiking, hiking, biking, kayaking, snowboarding, windsurfing (though really all the sports i kind of leave behind when i'm on the road with just the backpack), hammocks, treehouses, picnics, meditation, nice neighbors, community, chasing sunsets and full moon rises, old man pubs, juke joints, street food, berry picking, people watching, second-hand shops (even though i rarely buy anything), ah and burritos
+misty mountains and rugged coastlines, camping, hitchhiking, hiking, biking, kayaking, snowboarding, windsurfing (though really all the sports i kind of leave behind when i'm on the road with just the backpack), hammocks, treehouses, picnics, meditation, nice neighbors, community, chasing sunsets and full moon rises, old man pubs, juke joints, street food, berry picking, people watching

-also: learning from every new encounter and interaction especially with strangers and humans from different walks of life, connecting with families, children, and older people, volunteerism, grassroots organisation, minimalism, dumpster diving, writing, sharing...
+also: learning from every new encounter and interaction especially with strangers and humans from different walks of life, connecting with families, children, and older people, human rights, refugee and migration issues, volunteerism, grassroots organisation, minimalism, dumpster diving, writing..

 Music, Movies, and Books

-BOOKS: siddhartha, the human comedy, the little prince, 1984, the diving bell and the butterfly, the old man and the sea, kerouac's on the road, and the road by cormac mccarthy and jack london
+BOOKS: siddhartha, the human comedy, the little prince, 1984, the diving bell and the butterfly, the old man and the sea, kerouac's on the road, mccarthy's the road, jack london tales

 One Amazing Thing I’ve Done